AntonellaM/microFrontends-wepack5/README.md

-In this repository, you have access to a small POC including three different React apps with webpack version 5 including Federated Modules plugin allowing to share component between them and a React application with webpack 3.
+In this repository, you have access to a small POC including three different React apps with webpack version 5 using Federated Modules plugin allowing to share component between them and a React application with webpack 3.

 # Getting Started